PlusPackaging Get expert help

 Cost Considerations

 Stock packaging won’t break the bank when you’re starting out.
-You can order exactly what you need—even just 10 or 25 units—without any setup fees or design costs.
-This makes it perfect for testing the waters or handling seasonal rushes.
+You can order exactly what you need — even 10 or 25 units — with no setup or design costs, which makes it perfect for testing the market or covering seasonal rushes.
+The catch: you’ll pay more per unit, and those $1–2 mailers add up fast when you’re shipping hundreds of orders a month.

-When comparing costs, look beyond just the price of the packaging itself:
+When you compare costs, look past the price of the packaging itself and ask:

-• Will custom sizes reduce your shipping costs?
+• Will right-sized custom packaging reduce your shipping costs?

-• How much are you spending on inserts, tissue paper, or stickers to make stock packaging feel more branded?
+• How much are you already spending on inserts, tissue paperprinted tape, or stickers to make stock packaging feel branded?

-• What’s the value of a customer sharing your packaging on social media?
+• What’s a customer sharing your packaging on social media worth to you?

-• Will better packaging reduce returns due to damaged products?
+• Will better-fitting packaging reduce returns from damaged products?

 Time to Launch & Lead Times

-If you need packaging tomorrow, stock is your only option.
-Most suppliers can ship stock packaging within 1-3 business days, and some offer next-day delivery.
-This makes stock packaging perfect for unexpected rushes or when you’re just starting out and can’t wait weeks for packaging.
+If you need packaging tomorrow, stock is your only option — most suppliers ship within 1–3 business days, and some offer next-day delivery.
+Custom packaging runs on a different clock:

 2. Sample production and approval: 1–2 weeks